moe123/coconut/ReadMe.markdown

 Coconut is designed with these goals in mind:

 - Provide a small set of basic utility classes optimized for use in a multi-threading environment.
-- Performances and memory footprint in mind (The author has a background in embedded systems and real-time signal processing).
+- Performances and memory footprint in mind (The author has a background in embedded systems (not in a limited sense of mobile software programming) and real-time signal processing).
 - The internal implementation doesn't use any 'auto type constructs everything must stay explicit.
 - Not only reserved to desktops but also distributed systems (The author knows about fail-over clusters and everything in between).
 - Concurrent block/lambda executions, concurrency, multi-threading, asynchronous dispatch, IPC.